1. What funding is available for master's degree students?

 All who are applying for a matriculated master's degree program (in-residence or online) are considered for The Davidson School fellowships.

-Thanks to the generosity of the Jim Joseph Foundation, The Davidson School is pleased to offer generous fellowships of up to 100% tuition converage.
+The Davidson School is pleased to offer generous fellowships of up to 100% tuition converage.
 Full-time students are funded for up to three years.
 Part-time (including online) students are funded for up to three years, with the possibility of renewal for a fourth year.

 2. What funding is available for full-time doctoral degree students?